-A Primary Care physician or mid-level provider is the first contact to meet your health care needs.
+A Primary Care physician or advanced practitioner is the first contact to meet your health care needs.
 This physician will provide preventive health services, basic or initial diagnosis and treatment and supervision of your health care.

 When other specialists need to be involved, primary care providers coordinate your care and manage difficult medical problems that are associated with that care.